tesseract-14/memorydump/README.md

 - **Buffer Item** - Grants strength with no catch (trust me)
 - **Chaos Block** - Right-click for random potion effects.
 - **Turner Block** - Transforms items dropped on it
-- **Analyzer Item** - Scan yourself by right-clicking - entities by left clicking
+- **Analyzer Item** - Scan yourself by right-clicking - entities by left clicking (only shows entity HP for now)
-- **Memory leak Item** - gradually loads garbage data into memory. *WARNING, THIS WILL CRASH YOUR GAME EVENTUALLY.*
-- **Schrodinger Item** - I don't even know what this item does. find out urself.
-- **RNG Block** - Drop an item on it for it to dupe (low chance), or discard, or turn into flesh.

 ## How to Use
 1. Install Fabric for Minecraft 1.18.2